 Supplies:

-Red, Green, and Yellow Craft Paper-affiliate link (I like using cardstock for crafts because it gives them strength and bright color)
+(I like using cardstock for crafts because it gives them strength and bright color)

-Print the caterpillar face and feet on red paper and have your child color it.
+Print the caterpillar’s face and feet on red paper and have your child color it.
 We used our favorite Fast-Dry Paint Stix-affiliate link because they show up well on colored paper and are mess free.

 Print the caterpillar body flaps out on green paper and cut them out.
 Little Tiger cut all 7 of her pieces with no problem but Little Dragon wanted some assistance.
 Be prepared to help, take a break, or spread this craft over a few days because there is a lot of cutting.